Burning in Shasta County

 For burn day status in Shasta County, please call (530) 224-8777.
 For additional information visit Shasta County Air Quality Management at:

 Only residents of single and two-family dwellings are permitted to burn dry vegetation from the yard.
 Open burning for landclearing projects, fire hazard reduction, agricultural burning, or prescribed burning is allowed with the required permits.

 WHAT CAN YOU BURN?

-You may burn ONLY dried vegetation (NO GARBAGE, PAPER, OR CARDBOARD).
-The California Air Resources Board has adopted a state-wide prohibition on the use of burn barrels and the burning of paper and cardboard that became effective on January 1, 2004, except in the following census zip code areas: Big Bend (96011), Castella (96017), Old Station (96071), Platina (96076), Round Mountain (96084), and Whiskeytown (96095).
-Burning leaves or lawn clippings is not recommended.
-The burning of any other material that might cause a public nuisance is also prohibited.
+You may burn ONLY dried vegetation (NO GARBAGE, PAPER, CARDBOARD, PROCESSED LUMBER, CONSTRUCTION DEBRIS, ETC).
+Basically if it grew on your property you can burn it.
+The California Air Resources Board has adopted a state-wide prohibition on the use of burn barrels and the burning of paper and cardboard.
+That became effective on January 1, 2004, except in the following census zip code areas: Big Bend (96011), Castella (96017), Old Station (96071), Platina (96076), Round Mountain (96084), and Whiskeytown (96095).
+Burning leaves or lawn clippings is not recommended due to the high moisture content and acrid smoke which may cause a public nuisance.
+The burning of any material that causes a public nuisance is prohibited.
 Air drying of green vegetation is required prior to burning and is based on the largest diameter of the branch or trunk being burned.

 DO YOU NEED A PERMIT?

 If you are outside the city limits and/or fire districts of Redding, Anderson, Cottonwood, Buckeye, and Shasta Lake you will need a burn permit for any burning larger than 4' X 4' piles.